 estate, by giving you control of the property until the note is paid.
 And you still get the tax advantages, even though it's not in your name.

 Quick set-up.
 A trustee is named, use your favorite attorney.
 And a beneficiary is assigned.
 You can use your own name but we prefer to use one of our Corporations or an LLC because it keeps the trust tight.
 But only the trustee's (attorney's) name appears in public records, not yours or your company's info.

 However, beware, never name any trust using your company

 name, your family name, or the street name of the property.
 Random

 numbers work best like Trust #92165B

 Save money.
 The sale of the land trust or the property in it are never revealed which usually results in lower property taxes and no state sales tax.
 Also, you'll save on Title Insurance since the chain of title remains the same.

 Use tax laws and legal maneuvers to keep land trusts off your tax return.
 Tell your CPA or accountant to report the income from the trust on a K-1 trust return to an assembly trust, that nets all the properties and enters a one line number on the trust return.
-Sounds like Geek but the professionals will know how to do it, you just need to tell them to do it.
+Sounds like Geek but a CPA or tax professional will know how to do it, you just need to tell them to do it.
 That's what having the power of knowledge is all about.

 We highly suggest: Write all of your contracts, take possession and sell every property in a land trust.

 The cost to create a trust.
 Usually, about $400 to create and $100 a